TheRoboticsClub/colab-gsoc2020-Diego_Charrez/models/README.md

 ### Hyperparameters

-Information about hyperparameters can shown by running.
+Information about hyperparameters can be shown by running.

 ```bash
 python dqn.py --help